fynv/VkInline/README.md

 * Vulkan is neutral to GPU vendors
 * Vulkan exposes more GPU features.
 Computing is only a small part, there are rasterization and ray-tracing pipelines.

+## Progress

+### Computation

-Currently VkInline has implemented similar features as CUDAInline.
+The computation part of VkInline has similar features as CUDAInline.
 You can easily launch a compute shader from Python, like:

 ```python